MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: Experiments

+\paragraph{Predefined Shortcut Evaluation.} To evaluate GUI-shortcut hybrid operation, we augment each compatible GUI agent with the predefined shortcut knowledge base and compare it with its GUI-only counterpart under the same task set, environment, and evaluation metrics.

+\paragraph{Shortcut Invocation Robustness.} To evaluate whether agents reliably select shortcuts, we annotate ground-truth shortcuts for each task and compare them with those invoked by agents.
+We report Mean Task Shortcut Recall (MTSR), Mean Shortcut Selection Precision (MSSP), MF1, and redundancy rate.
+To simulate long-tail cases where no suitable shortcut, we construct an interference setting on 23 cross-app tasks by removing ground-truth shortcuts and exposing task-irrelevant distractors.
+We report the changes in SR and MS, together with Mean Irrelevant Shortcut Calls (MISC).
+See Appendix~\ref{app:shortcut_invocation_robustness} for details.
-\paragraph{Evaluation of Shortcut Generation.} To assess the quality of shortcut knowledge bases generated by different strategies, we conduct a two-stage evaluation on a randomly selected test subset comprising 50\% of the tasks in MAS-Bench (see Appendix~\ref{app:subset_task_list} for the task list).
-In the \textbf{Shortcut Generation Stage}, we construct several types of agent-generated shortcuts to form distinct knowledge bases.
-These are created using two methods: the first leverages MobileAgent-E to generate shortcuts ($S_{\text{MobileAgent-E}}$).
-The second, based on the historical execution trajectories of M3A, generates three types of shortcuts: task-level action replays ($S_{\text{Replay-Task}}$), subtask-level action replays ($S_{\text{Replay-Subtask}}$), and dynamic shortcuts ($S_{\text{Dynamic}}$ ) that require the model to perform real-time grounding, the construction of the agent-generated shortcut knowledge base is detailed in Sec. ~\ref{sec:shortcut_knowledge_base}.

-In the \textbf{Quality Evaluation Stage}, each knowledge base is mapped to a standardized action space and then integrated into the T3A baseline agent.
-This method treats the baseline agent's performance as a direct reflection of the imported knowledge base's quality, enabling an unbiased evaluation of the different generation strategies.
+\paragraph{Shortcut Generation Evaluation.} To assess the quality of shortcut knowledge bases generated by different strategies, we conduct a two-stage evaluation on a randomly selected test subset comprising 50\% of the tasks in MAS-Bench.
+In the \textbf{Shortcut Generation Stage}, we construct several types of agent-generated shortcuts to form knowledge bases using two methods.
+One leverages MobileAgent-E to generate shortcuts ($S_{\text{MobileAgent-E}}$).
+The other, based on execution trajectories of M3A, generates three types of shortcuts: task-level action replays ($S_{\text{Replay-Task}}$), subtask-level action replays ($S_{\text{Replay-Subtask}}$), and dynamic shortcuts ($S_{\text{Dynamic}}$) that require the model to perform grounding.
+Details of the shortcut knowledge base are provided in Sec.~\ref{sec:shortcut_knowledge_base}.
+In the \textbf{Quality Evaluation Stage}, each knowledge base is mapped to a standardized action space and integrated into the T3A baseline agent.
+This method treats the baseline agent's performance as a reflection of the imported knowledge base's quality, enabling an unbiased, executor-controlled evaluation of the generation strategies.